 This is a great summer student job because it's seasonal and is greatly in demand throughout the summer season—and almost anyone can do it.
 Another great thing about this small business idea is that it’s easily expandable; add landscaping and/or gardening services if you have the knowledge and abilities.

-There are many variations on this type of service, some of which require no special skills or training - in my neighborhood a student comes around every spring with a rented lawn aerating machine and services all the lawns in the neighborhood.
+There are many variations on this type of service, some of which require no special skills or training.
+For example, one local student comes around every spring with a rented lawn aerating machine and services all the lawns in the neighborhood.
 Another rents a truck and spends the spring/summer hauling garden mulch.
 His customers can have mulch delivered and spread on their lawns and gardens.

 This type of business is particularly suitable for those with language skills in tourist areas.
-Multilingual guides are in high demand in locations that get large numbers of non-native speaking visitors.
-Having a knowledge of local history, geography and (for ecotours) biology/botany are also beneficial.
+Multilingual guides are in high demand in locations that get large numbers of non-native-speaking visitors.
+Having a knowledge of local history, geography, and (for ecotours) biology/botany is also beneficial.

 Many people travel during the summer and need someone to look after their houses and/or pets while they're gone.
-Making the rounds and taking in newspapers and mail, checking the house and feeding or walking “Sweetie” could be a great “summer job” business for you and it could even have the added bonus of giving you a place to live over the summer.
+Making the rounds and taking in newspapers and mail, checking the house, and feeding or walking pets could be a great summer business for you and it could even have the added bonus of giving you a place to live over the summer.

 Note that for a house/pet sitting service your business must be bonded and insured.